🐾 Lifestyle

 Here's everything you need to know about Rover before you hand over the leash.

-How Rover Works
+How Does Rover Work?

 Rover is a marketplace, not a pet care company.
 That's an important distinction.
 Rover doesn't employ sitters or walkers directly.
 Instead, it connects independent pet care providers with pet owners who need their services.
 Sitters set their own rates, manage their own schedules, and run their own mini-businesses through the platform.